-- Click the button to light it red. - Use the Track controls, including the Loop, as normal. - Click the Half Speed button again to return to normal playback speed.
+- Click the button to light it red. - Use the Track controls, including the Loop, as normal. - Click the Half Speed button again to return to normal playback speed. - ▲ Return to What Is Topics

 What are Hot Keys (keyboard shortcut assignments)?